 Frequently Asked Questions

-- I'm a rising junior interested in participating in the statistics and machine learning program.
-However, I'm a history major, and as such I am not sure how feasible it is to include data analysis into my independent work.
-Is it possible to work around thi
+- I'm a rising junior history major interested in participating in the CSML program.
+However, I am not sure how feasible it is to include data analysis into my independent work.
+Can I work around this requirement or supplement it with something else?

 No. Unfortunately, you have to use statistics and/or machine learning in your independent work.
 However, the breadth of these methods have expanded beyond the sciences.
 For example, the digital humanities makes heavy use of data analysis methods.